BradyMarkov/MISA-Security-2013/README.md

 New Page: Transportation
 - ~~pagetransportation.html~~
 - ~~Bus Schedule - update from email of files~~
-- Taxi - update from email from Joann and Fred
+- ~~Taxi - update from email from Joann and Fred~~
+- Confirm Taxi's with Joann

 ### Priority 4